Create

 filename (choose any name you would like).

-Click SAVE to import the layer (this
+Click IMPORT to import the layer (this

 may take a few seconds - the larger the dataset the longer it takes).